Behind the portrait/headshot: an in-depth look at my process

 What creative input did your sister have?

-My sister is my personal assistant, but has also assisted me at a lot of my sessions – so she knows what kinds of things I say to get reactions from clients.
+is was my personal assistant, but has also assisted me at a lot of my sessions – so she knows what kinds of things I say to get reactions from clients.
 Like the good sister that she is, she said a few ridiculous things to get better images.
 I’ll be sharing these prompts/cues underneath the relevant images.

 Why does your make-up look like a 2 year old did it?